 The LGBT+ Pathway is an accommodation-based service delivered in partnership with St Mungo’s.
 The project consists of two schemes.
 A mixed house for people of any gender, and a trans-specific housing scheme for people who self-identify as trans, non-binary or gender variant.

-The aim of the scheme is to provide a supportive LGBT+ specific space so that those who have faced homelessness can rebuild their lives with support from workers.
+The aim of the scheme is to provide a supportive LGBTQ+ specific space so that those who have faced homelessness can rebuild their lives with support from workers.
 The support provided by Stonewall Housing is funded through the STAR Partnership mentioned above.

 If you would like to find out more about the scheme, are interested in referring yourself, or if you are a professional and would like to refer someone else, please get in touch via our contact form and mention that you are interested in this specific project.